stavrosdidakis/Advanced_Lab-Synthetic_Media_2024/README.md

       In this example, we want to utilize a surface of the 3D model to display the contents of a video file.
 Therefore, a render texture will assist us in creating this effect.
 To do this we need to complete the following steps:

-      - Create a Video Player object - A Video Player can be added to our project by selecting **GameObject / Video / Video Player.** This will add a new video object  on the Hierarchy panel.
-From the Inspector we have the option to load a video file to the object (the video file has to be already added in our Assets folder; .mp4 file format is strongly suggested).
+      - Create a **Video Player** object - A **Video Player** can be added to our project by selecting **GameObject / Video / Video Player.** This will add a new video object on the **Hierarchy** panel.
+From the **Inspector** we have the option to load a video file to the object (the video file has to be already added in our **Assets** folder; **.mp4** file format is strongly suggested).
           ![https://soniconlab.com/wp-content/uploads/2023/01/videoPlayer.gif](https://soniconlab.com/wp-content/uploads/2023/01/videoPlayer.gif)

-      - Create and assign a Render Texture - A Render Texture is a type of texture that Unity creates and updates at run time.
+      - Create and assign a **Render Texture** - A **Render Texture** is a type of texture that Unity creates and updates at run time.
 To use a Render Texture you need first to create a new Render Texture asset in the Assets panel.
-This can be created either by right-clicking in the Assets folder, or by selecting in the main menu:  **Assets / Create / Render Texture.** When the texture is created, we can review its Inspector and set its size to the value that it is needed (i.e. SD/HD, etc).
-After this is set, go back to the Video Player and set its Target Texture option to the new render texture we have just created.
+This can be created either by right-clicking in the **Assets** folder, or by selecting in the main menu:  **Assets / Create / Render Texture.** When the texture is created, we can review its **Inspector** and set its size to the value that it is needed (i.e. SD/HD, etc).
+After this is set, go back to the **Video Player** and set its **Target Texture** option to the new render texture we have just created.
           ![https://soniconlab.com/wp-content/uploads/2023/01/renderTexture.gif](https://soniconlab.com/wp-content/uploads/2023/01/renderTexture.gif)

       - Create a Geometry & Material - In this instance we want the video to appear on a geometry - a 3D object that contains a special material that allows it to display the video frames.
-To complete this task, we can create a new 3D GameObject (i.e. plane) and position it where it is needed.
+To complete this task, we can create a new 3D **GameObject** (i.e. plane) and position it where it is needed.
 Finally, we have to create a new material as this will be needed to give to the 3D object its final surface look.
-Here, we need to assign to the Base Map / Albedo settings of the color the Render Texture that we have just created.
-To do this, drag the Render Texture file from the Assets folder, to the little square that appears on the name Base Map / Albedo inside our new material.
+Here, we need to assign to the **Base Map** / **Albedo** settings of the color the **Render Texture** that we have just created.
+To do this, drag the **Render Texture** file from the **Assets** folder, to the little square that appears on the name **Base Map** / **Albedo** inside our new material.
           ![https://soniconlab.com/wp-content/uploads/2023/01/matRender.gif](https://soniconlab.com/wp-content/uploads/2023/01/matRender.gif)

     - <details><summary><strong>Generative 3D</strong></summary>

         - **Importing 3D Models**
             3D models are digital representations of objects or characters that can be used in various applications such as video games, animation, and virtual reality.
 They are typically composed of a set of polygons, which are used to create the shape of the object, and a set of textures, which are used to control the visual appearance of the object.
 There are several different file types and properties that are commonly used for 3D models:
-            1. OBJ: The OBJ file format stores the geometry of the model as a set of vertices and faces, and can also store information about materials and textures.
-OBJ files are widely supported by most 3D modeling software and can be easily imported into many game engines.
+            1. **OBJ:** The **OBJ** file format stores the geometry of the model as a set of vertices and faces, and can also store information about materials and textures. **OBJ** files are widely supported by most 3D modeling software and can be easily imported into many game engines.
-            2. FBX: The FBX file format is a more advanced format for storing 3D models.
-It supports a wide range of features, including support for animation, lighting, and cameras.
-FBX files can also store information about materials and textures, and are supported by many 3D modeling software and game engines.
+            2. **FBX:** The **FBX** file format is a more advanced format for storing 3D models.
+It supports a wide range of features, including support for animation, lighting, and cameras. **FBX** files can also store information about materials and textures, and are supported by many 3D modeling software and game engines.
-            3. STL: The STL file format is primarily used for 3D printing and is a standard file format for 3D models.
+            3. **STL:** The **STL** file format is primarily used for 3D printing and is a standard file format for 3D models.
 It stores the geometry of the model as a set of triangles, and does not typically include information about materials or textures.

             Unity supports a range of 3D models and objects.
 We can either using Unity’s primitives, or import them from elsewhere.
-Importing models can be straightforward - drag and drop in the Assets folder suffices.
-It is strongly suggested to use .FBX or .OBJ file types, or, if you use Blender, you can directly import Blender’s project file in Unity (.blend).
+Importing models can be straightforward - drag and drop in the **Assets** folder suffices.
+It is strongly suggested to use **.FBX** or **.OBJ** file types, or, if you use **Blender**, you can directly import Blender’s project file in Unity (**.blend**).

             [Model file formats](https://docs.unity3d.com/Manual/3D-formats.html)